Collin District Court Plan

 a.
 Have at least five (5) years of experience practicing criminal law;

+b.
+Have at least four (4) hours of CLE in sex crimes; and

 c.
-Have at least eight (8) hours of CLE in sex crimes; and

-d.
-Be certified in criminal law by the Texas Board of Legal Specialization; OR have experience as lead counsel in at least six (6) felony cases tried to verdict before a jury, and experience as lead counsel in at least six (6) trials of CAC cases tried to verdict before a jury.
+Be certified in criminal law by the Texas Board of Legal Specialization; OR have experience as lead counsel in at least six (6) felony cases tried to verdict before a jury, and experience as lead counsel in at least three (3) trials of CAC cases tried to verdict before a jury.
 The styles and cause numbers of each case must be included in the application.

 4. Capital Cases